RichardOtter/RichardOtter.github.io/Run_SQL_on_RM_database.md

 A small dialog, "Select extension options" appears.\
 Click the small box at the right end of the "File Name" field and browse to the SQL folder and select the unifuzz64.dll file.\
 The "Entry Point" field id auto filled.\
-Don't check the "Auto" check box for now
+Don't check the "Auto" check box for now.\
-Hit OK\
+Hit OK

 ## 7      REINDEX